The Tone Your Aviation Safety Training Should Have

 My instructors often stress the importance of taking a proactive approach to collision avoidance.
 Additionally, before each flight, I am responsible to do a thorough check of documentation and the aircraft to ensure airworthiness.
 This tragic accident serves as a solemn reminder of the importance of being a responsible pilot.

-Resource: The Human Factor Complacency
+Related Articles on Human Factor Complacency

 The Importance of Teachers and Administrators in Safety